Lung plethysmographyPulmonary plethysmography; Static lung volume determination; Whole-body plethysmography

 Lung plethysmography is a test used to measure how much air you can hold in your lungs.

-Plethysmography is used to measure changes in volume in different parts of the body.
-The test may be done to check for blood clots in the arms and l...Read Article Now Book Mark Article
+Plethysmography measures changes in volume in different parts of the body.
+The test may be done to check for blood clots in the arms and legs.
+It i...Read Article Now Book Mark Article

 How the Test is Performed

 You will sit in a large airtight cabin known as a body box.
 The walls of the cabin are clear so that you and the health care provider can see each other.
 You will breathe or pant against a mouthpiece.
 Clips will be put on your nose to close off your nostrils.
 Depending on the information your doctor is looking for, the mouthpiece may be open at first, and then closed.

 You will breathe against the mouthpiece in both the open and closed positions.
 The positions give different information to the doctor.
 As your chest moves while you breathe or pant, it changes the pressure and amount of air in the room and against the mouthpiece.
 From these changes, the doctor can get an accurate measure of the amount of air in your lungs.

 Depending on the purpose of the test, you may be given medicine before the test to most accurately measure the volume.

 Let your doctor know if you are taking any medicines, particularly ones for breathing problems.
 You may have to temporarily stop taking certain medicines before the test.